iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 **Facts of the Algorithm**

 We list these facts.
 Proof later.
-1. At each stage of the algorithm, all nodes with positive excessive has a $s-i$ path in the residual network.
+1. At each stage of the algorithm, all nodes with positive excessive has a $i-s$ path in the residual network.
 2. For all node $i\in N$, $d(i) < 2n$.
 3. Each distance label increases at most $2n$ times, the total number of relabel is at worst, $2n^2$.
 4. The algorithm performs at most $nm$ saturating pushes.

-**Complexity of the algorithm**
+Each fact till be handled by a lemma.

+**Complexity: Generic Preflow Push**
+> The generic preflow push algorithm executes for $O(n^2m)$ iterations.
+Same as the Dicnic's Algorithm.

+**Proof**:

+Denote $I$ to be the set of active nodes for the graph.

+**Complexity: FIFO Preflow Push**
-> A FIFO implementation of the Preflow push algorithm has a complexity of $\mathcal O(n^3)$.
+> A FIFO implementation of the Preflow push algorithm has a complexity of $\mathcal O(n^3)$, strictly better than the generic case of the algorithm.

 We use facts above to show.

 **Proof**:

+**Lemma (1)**:
+> At each stage of the algorithm, all nodes with positive excess has a $s-i$ path in the residual network.

+**Proof**:

+By the algorithm all nodes $i\in N\setminus \{s,t\}$ will contain  a positive excess.
+The source node $s$ will be the only node with negatve excess.
+By the flow paths decomposition algorithm, all paths starts with a node with defecit and ends on a node with surplus.
+Therefore, all nodes with positive excess will have a $i-s$ path in the residual network, by the definition of the residual network.

+**Lemma (2)**
+> For all node $i∈N$, $d(i) < 2n$

+**Proof**:
+Recall property 7.1, of the *Shortest Aug Path with Retreats and Advances* that, the distance label is an lower bound estimate for the least number of arcs requires going for a given node $i$ to $t$.

+**Lemma (3)**:
+> The algorithm performs at most nmnm saturating pushes

+**Proof**:

+Recall *lemma (2)* from algorithm *Shortest Aug Path with Retreats and Advances*, if $k$ is the number of relabeling for all nodes, then there will be $km/2$ saturations on the arcs at maximum.
+We now that the maximum relabeling on all arcs is $2n$ by lemma (1), multiplying we have $mn$ number of saturating pushes at maximum, for each arc.